 1. Land record management has become more transparent.

-2. There is more clarity gained over the ownership status of the land.
+2. More clarity is gained over the ownership status of the land.

 5. There is now one single window to manage land records.
 This includes updates on maps, surveys, maintenance, and property registration.